barchart/alerting-service-public/docs/content/appendices/push_notification_setup.md

 ## Registering User Devices

 Barchart requires specific information to properly route notifications to the correct users and devices.
-This routing information changes as users (a) install, (b) login to your mobile app.

 #### Apple (iOS)